nervosys/AutonomySim/README.md

 Compared to other simulation engines for robotic systems, `AutonomySim` is open-source and built on top of a state-of-the-art game engine with the best available features and performance.
 It also has batteries-included support for popular machine learning workflows.

 `AutonomySim` has been designed from the ground-up for robotic general intelligence (RGI) or general robotic intelligence (GRI) based on multi-modal, high-dimensional sensing combined with state-of-the-art AI modeling techniques, terms and concepts that Nervosys rightfully [invented](https://blog.nervosys.ai/interview-at-icra/).

+## Current and Past Users

+A subset of the organizations, people, and projects that have used `AutonomySim` or its predecessor, `AirSim`, are listed [here](https://nervosys.github.io/AutonomySim/who_is_using).

+If you would like to be featured on this list, please submit a request [here](https://github.com/nervosys/AutonomySim/issues).

+## Sponsors

+* [Nervosys](https://nervosys.ai/): *"Accelerating the development of robotic general intelligence"*

+`AutonomySim` is made possible by [Nervosys](https://nervosys.ai/), NVIDIA, Epic Games, Microsoft, the Linux Foundation and countless contributors.
+We need your support to ensure the success of `AutonomySim`.

+Reach out to us at opensource@nervosys.ai to learn how you can support this project.

+## Roadmap

+- [x] Focus on Unreal Engine, deprecate support for ROS1, Unity, Gazebo
+- [x] Project reorganization and modernization
+  - [x] Add support for the latest `Unreal Engine` version 5.4
+  - [x] Updated Python library
+  - [ ] Update C++ library
+  - [ ] Add API, RPC support for Rust, deprecate support for Java and C#
+  - [x] Update automated tests
+- [ ] Add the JSBSim flight dynamics model (FDM) plugin for Unreal Engine per [Project Antoinette](https://www.unrealengine.com/en-US/blog/antoinette-project-tools-to-create-the-next-generation-of-flight-simulators/)
+- [ ] Add libraries and tools for artificial intelligence (AI)
+  - [ ] CUDA Toolkit, CuDNN, TensorRT, JetPack
+  - [ ] Mojo, PyTorch, JAX-Flax, OpenCV
+  - [ ] LLMs: LLaMA 3, Mistral/Mixtral, OpenHermes, SD, LLaVA
+  - [ ] Robotics foundation models (multimodal)
+  - [ ] Interpretability, explainability, and hard bounds or guardrails
+  - [ ] Testing, safety, cybersecurity tools
+- [ ] Add headless server mode for control via external program, container, virtual machine, or local network
+  - [ ] Add support for SITL and HITL of companion computers (NVIDIA JetPack)
+- [ ] Create generic interface for control software
+  - [ ] Add flight control software (FCS): BetaFlight, OpenPilot, LibrePilot, dRehmFlight, Flightmare/flightlib
+  - [ ] Add MavLink-based ground control software (GCS): qGroundControl, Mission Planner, Auterion Mission Control
+  - [ ] Add self-driving car (i.e., rover) software: openpilot, Autoware, CARLA, Vista, Aslan, OpenPodcar/ROS
+- [ ] Add large labeled robotics labeled datasets

 ## References